Catherine Meyburgh

-Catherine Meyburgh is a South African film editor, filmmaker, artist and project designer.
+Catherine Meyburgh is a South African film editor, filmmaker, artist, and projection designer.

 Career

 She started her career as a film editor in 1983 mainly focusing documentaries.
 She has served as an editor in over 30 documentaries which have been telecast on Arte, Channel 4, BBC and NBC.
 She worked as a film editor in animated films of prominent contemporary artist William Kentridge in 1990's.
-As a project designer in theatre and opera, she has worked with fellow prominent artists including Leora Farber, Georgia Papageorge and Willem Boshoff.
-Her project design have been displayed in various international exhibitions held in New York, Paris.
+As a projection designer in theatre and opera, she has worked with fellow prominent artists including Leora Farber, Georgia Papageorge and Willem Boshoff.
+Her projection design has been displayed in various international exhibitions held in New York and Paris.
 She also initiated a project titled The Head & the Load collaborating with fellow artists William Kentridge, Philip Miller and Thuthuka Sibisi.

 Films

 Kentridge & Dumas in Conversation

 Her directorial Kentridge & Dumas in Conversation is based on the real stories of contemporary artists William Kentridge and Marlene Dumas.
 The film reveals two of them involve in discussion regarding drawing, painting and filmmaking.